John Pym: Personal details

-His father Alexander Pym (1547–1585) was a member of the minor gentry, from Brymore, Somerset, who became a successful lawyer in London, where John was born in 1584.
+His father, Alexander Pym (1547–1585), was a member of the minor gentry from Brymore in Somerset, and a successful lawyer in London, where John was born in 1584.
 Alexander died seven months later and his mother, Philippa Colles (died 1620), married a wealthy Cornish landowner, Sir Anthony Rous.
-A close friend and executor of Sir Francis Drake, Sir Anthony instilled in his stepson a strong dislike of Spain, a zealous belief in Puritanism and opposition to both the Catholic Church, and the rival Protestant theology of Arminianism.
+A close friend and executor of Sir Francis Drake, Sir Anthony instilled in his stepson a strong dislike of Spain, a zealous Puritanism, and opposition to both the Catholic Church, and the rival Protestant theology of Arminianism.

-The Rous were a large and close-knit family, who often wed relatives and friends.
+The Rous were a large and close-knit family, often wedding relatives and friends.
 In May 1604, Pym married Anne Hooke, a daughter of Barbara Rous and John Hooke, and aunt of the scientist Robert Hooke.
 Before her death in 1620, they had seven children, of whom four survived into adulthood; Philippa (1604–1654), Charles (1615–1671), Dorothy (1617–1661), and Catherine.

 Career

 Pym was educated at Pembroke College, Oxford, then known as Broadgates and famous for 'advanced Protestantism'.
-Since legal knowledge was considered part of an education, he subsequently attended the Middle Temple in 1602; while he does not appear to have formally graduated from either, he made a number of lifelong friends, the most important being William Whitaker.
+Since legal knowledge was considered part of an education, he subsequently attended the Middle Temple in 1602; while he does not appear to have formally graduated from either, he made a number of lifelong friends, the most important of which being William Whitaker.

 In June 1605, he was appointed collector of taxes for the Exchequer in Hampshire, Gloucestershire, and Wiltshire; this gave him a broader range of connections than many contemporaries, who were often confined to family or county networks.
 Whitaker's father had been Member of Parliament for Westbury, Wiltshire, and in 1621, Pym was elected for the nearby seat of Calne.